citibeats-labs/boostFSLBert/README.md

 ## Executive summary

 In [our blog post]() we have explored a way to boost BERT performances when we deal with a small dataset for a classification problem.
-We used a [hatred speech dataset](https://www.kaggle.com/rahulgoel1106/hatred-on-twitter-during-metoo-movement) example that is present on [Kaggle](www.kaggle.com).
+We used a sample of [hatred speech dataset](https://www.kaggle.com/rahulgoel1106/hatred-on-twitter-during-metoo-movement) which we collected on [Kaggle](www.kaggle.com).

-You can take a look at how we constructed the dataset and get final results in the [notebooks folder](notebooks/).
-We also provide the colab to do the experiment on your own.
+You can take a look at how we built the datasets (train and test) and get final results in the [notebooks folder](notebooks/).
+We also provide [the colab](https://colab.research.google.com/drive/1hL3wLs8UzvavykmWgwKgF6JAgN9h7t4w#scrollTo=x3XysgOrq88T) to do the experiment on your own.

+The datasets are also in the `data/` folder.

 ## Results of the different experiments